vinodhini0106/Digital-Marketing-Campaigns---Power-BI/README.md

-# Digital-Marketing-Campaigns---Power-BI
-Analyzed large-scale digital marketing data to boost ROI and campaign performance.
-Used Excel for data cleaning, identified key KPIs, and built an interactive Power BI dashboard to transform raw records into actionable insights.
-Skills: Excel, Power BI, SQL (Basic), Marketing Analytics &amp; Data Visualization. 📈🎯
+🚀 Data-Driven Insights for Digital Marketing Campaigns

+I did this hands-on project focused on analyzing large-scale digital marketing data to drive better campaign performance and ROI.

+In this project, I worked with thousands of data records, where I:
+✔️ Cleaned and preprocessed raw data using Excel
+✔️ Identified key performance indicators (KPIs) for marketing success ✔️ Built an interactive dashboard using Power BI
+✔️ Transformed complex data into clear, actionable insights

+📊 The dashboard helps in:

+Tracking campaign performance
+Identifying trends and patterns
+Improving decision-making using data
+Optimizing marketing strategies for better ROI